 WordPress Core Update is Not Possible – Update WordPress Automatically & Manually | GoDaddy Issue

 We don’t know why GoDaddy is spreading this false information.
-Our users have told us that GoDaddy support staff even recommended the use of WP STAGING, and we know from our users’ testimonies that GoDaddy support team themselves used WP STAGING to help their own customers.
-So when you ask GoDaddy for assistance, take their answers with a grain of salt.
+Our users have told us that GoDaddy support staff recommended WP STAGING, and we know from our users’ testimonials that GoDaddy support team itself has used WP STAGING to help its customers.

 Can Not Update WordPress Automatically (on GoDaddy)?